portableant/museologi.st/projects/being-an-islander.md

   - url: https://github.com/FitzwilliamMuseum/fitz-being-an-islander
     name: The Being an Islander project website
 tags:
-  - Archaeology
+  - archaeology
-  - Web
+  - web
-  - Collaboration
+  - collaboration
-  - Museums
+  - museums
 ---
 I've been lucky to work on this project with my friend and ex-colleague Anastasia Christophilopolou over the last couple of years.
 She